autotrophicseal/nextcloud_server/README.md

 ## Description

-Sick and tired of Google?
-This project documents my journey to self-host my own "Google Drive" using NextCloud.
-Frustrated with Google Drive's storage limits and the prospect of paying, I opted to spend $60 and invest time in setting up a self-hosted solution.
+My Process for avoiding paying $2 a month to google like the petty person I am.

 ## Motivation

-I reached my storage limit for Google Drive, prompting a $2/month payment demand for expanded storage.
-In response, I chose NextCloud for its features, especially in photo storage.
-Other considered options included OwnCloud and LibrePhotos.
+I reached my storage limit for my google drive prompting them to ask me to pay $2 a month to expand my storage capabilities.
+I got mad and decided to instead spend $60 and a dozen hours figuring out how to self host my own "Google Drive."
+NextCloud seemed to be the option that most closely matched what I needed (primarily photo storage capabilities).
+Other options that didn't make the final cut were OwnCloud and LibrePhotos.
+Setting up NextCloud was easy enough.
+But learning how to harden a server and reduce the chances of being broken into was more difficult than I thought it would be.
+I'm not going to share the exact details of everything that I did, but here's a rough synopsis.

 ## Installation and Setup